-The predominant material choice for all-ceramic crowns today is either zirconia, or aluminous materials.
-They provide a metal-free esthetic option with a number of benefits.
+The predominant material choice to restore front teeth function and aesthetic is all-ceramic crowns.
+They provide a metal-free aesthetic option with a number of benefits.

-By eliminating the need for the supportive metal core, an esthetic all-ceramic crown can be created with a reduced thickness of material.
-This makes them a more favorable treatment choice in areas with limited space.
-Additionally, the elimination of the metal core allows for light transmission through the porcelain for better optical, life-like properties and a higher level of esthetics.
+By eliminating the need for the supportive metal core, an aesthetic all-ceramic crown can be created with a relatively reduced thickness of material.
+The elimination of the metal core allows for light transmission through the porcelain for better optical, life-like properties and a higher level of aesthetics.